Manual fire alarm activation: Modern pull stations

-Many modern fire alarm pull stations are single action and only require the user to pull down the handle to sound the alarm.
+Many modern fire alarm pull stations are single-action and only require the user to pull down a handle to sound the alarm.
 Other fire alarm pull stations are dual-action, and as such require the user to perform a second task before pulling down, such as lifting or pushing in a panel on the station or breaking a glass panel with an attached hammer.
 Perhaps the most recognizable pull station is the "T-bar"-style pull station, so named because the handle is shaped like the letter "T".
 This style is manufactured by many companies, most notably SimplexGrinnell.

 Resetting a fire alarm pull station after it has been operated normally requires building personnel or emergency responders to open the station using a key, which often is either a hex key or a more traditional key.
 Opening the station causes the handle to go back to its original position, allowing the alarm to be reset from the fire alarm control panel after the station has been closed.

-In some places, particularly at college dormitories and schools, students can deliberately set off the fire alarm as a prank or just because they want to (because they are angry, curious, they want to seek revenge, or to postpone or skip an exam).
+In some places, particularly at college dormitories and schools, students deliberately set off fire alarms as a prank.
 These false alarms can result in alarm fatigue if they occur repeatedly, causing occupants to dismiss the importance of alarms or completely ignore them.
-In areas where false alarms are a recurring problem, pull stations may be covered with a clear plastic cover (sold under the "Stopper" trade name) that will cause people to notice the person by sounding an alarm when tampered with or opened, creating a clear focus on the fire alarm.
+In areas where false alarms are a recurring problem, pull stations may be covered with a clear plastic cover (sold under the "Stopper" trade name) that will cause people to notice the person by sounding an alarm when tampered with or opened, attracting attention towards the fire alarm.
 The plastic covers may also be used to help prevent accidental pulls caused by bumping a pull station or accidental pulls by small children.
 Some covers lack internal alarms and are just used to help prevent bumping the pull station.
 Because of these and other issues, intentionally setting off a fire alarm when there is no fire or other emergency is illegal in most jurisdictions.